Apple car would be welcomed by this parts maker pivoting to EVs

-> Apple car would be welcomed by this parts maker pivoting to EVs

-Apple car would be welcomed by this parts maker pivoting to EVs
+Apple car would be welcomed by this parts maker pivoting to EVs3 min read .
+04:49 PM IST

 Apple Inc. entering the electric-car race could be a boon to Continental AG’s Vitesco Technologies powertrain unit as it attempts a wrenching transition away from internal combustion engines.